With a $10 billion cloud-computing deal snarled in court, the Pentagon may move forward without it

 Some interpreted the Pentagon’s statement as a sort of threat.

-“The government is making a not so thinly veiled threat that it may well choose to jettison all or part of the procurement if it is forced to participate in the depositions of former president Trump and other top DoD officials,” said Franklin Turner, a government contracts attorney with the law firm McCarter & English.
+“The government is making a not-so-thinly-veiled threat that it may well choose to jettison all or part of the procurement if it is forced to participate in the depositions of former president Trump and other top DoD officials,” said Franklin Turner, a government contracts attorney with the law firm McCarter & English.
 Turner is not affiliated with the litigation.

 Turner said the Biden administration could add an extra wrinkle to JEDI’s already-complicated path.
 Dana Deasy left the job as the Pentagon’s chief information officer last month after shepherding JEDI for about two years.
 He was replaced by acting CIO Sherman, who most recently served as the CIO responsible for the 17 agencies that make up the intelligence community.